VerdanTech/Vdt-Webapp/outline/gardens/models.md

 A Garden should be able to have these levels of visibility:
 - Private: View permissions and up are restricted to invitees.
 - Unlisted: Edit permissions and up are restricted to invitees.
+Anyone with a link can view, but can't be found with a search.
-- Public: Admin permissions are restricted to invitees.
+- Public: Edit permissions and up are restricted to invitees.
+Anyone with a link can view, and potentially find on the site without a link.

 ## admins, editors, and viewers